 - 6.11 For extended operations, (expected duration of more than 2 hours), a temporary traffic control plan shall be implemented by the Police and PennDOT.
 The primary functions of temporary traffic control at a traffic incident management area are to move road users reasonably safely and expeditiously past or around the traffic incident, to reduce the likelihood of secondary traffic crashes, and to preclude unnecessary use of the surrounding local road system. - 6.12 For complex or long term incidents the Montgomery County Department of Public Safety (MCDPS) maintains a trailer with traffic control resources.
 Other resources from PennDOT and municipal and county public works departments should also be considered.

 7. OPERATING ON SCENE

-Special Note: If recalled by Pennsylvania State Police or the municipal Police companies and EMS shall go available and return.
+Special Note: If recalled by Pennsylvania State Police or the municipal Police Department while enroute to any highway assignment, ALL fire companies and EMS shall go available and return.